-Tarini Sipahimalani, Assistant Editor
+Tarini Sipahimalani, Associate Editor

 Tarini Sipahimalani joined Putnam in 2021 and acquires bold, voice-driven upmarket fiction.
 She’s drawn to emotionally resonant and psychologically provocative stories that speak to the universalities of the human experience, excavate cultural truths, and offer an incisive reflection of the world by visceral way of mind.
 She loves binge-reads that don’t shy away from characters’ messy or darker depths, and narratives that span the spectrum from haunting to healing, be it by connecting the peculiar with the sublime, a sweeping love story with a strong coming-of-self arc, or through a striking sardonic voice.